val-town/val-town-blog/src/content/blog/api-token-scopes.md

 ## Safer Defaults

 Vals will now use short-lived API tokens when they are running.
-Additionally, the default permissions for a val will only be able to read the `vals` resource, not edit, create, or update any Val.
+Additionally, the default permissions for a val will only be able to read the `val` resource, not edit, create, or update any Val.

 These new defaults help limit potential damage from misconfigurations,